 To customize an on-premises TFS project, see On-premises XML process model.
 This article applies to Azure DevOps Services only.

 There are a number of customizations you can make.
 The primary ones are adding custom work item types (WITs) or modifying an existing WIT to add custom fields, modify the layout, or change the workflow.

 - System processes —Scrum, Agile, and CMMI—which are locked from being changed.

 - Inherited processes, which you can customize and that inherit definitions from the system process from which they were created.
 System processes are owned and updated periodically by Microsoft.
 Any updates made to a system process will automatically update your inherited process.

 In addition, all processes are shared.
 That is, one or more projects can use a single process.
 Instead of customizing a single project, you customize a process.
 Changes made to the process automatically update all projects that use that process.

 Once you've created an inherited process, you can customize it, create projects based on it, make a copy of it, and change existing projects to use it.

-For example, as shown in the following image, you see a list of projects defined for the fabrikam account.
+For example, as shown in the following image, you see a list of projects defined for the fabrikam organization.
 The second column shows the process used by each project.
 To change the customizations of the Fabrikam Fiber project, you need to modify the MyAgile process (which inherits from the Agile system process).
 Any changes you make to the MyAgile process will also update the Test Agile project.
 You can't customize the Scrum Project, on the other hand, until you change it to a process which inherits from Scrum.

 Process name restrictions